JuliaPolyhedra/Polyhedra.jl/docs/src/polyhedron.md

 the abstract type `Polyhedron{N,T}` represents an `N`-dimensional polyhedron with elements of coefficient type `T`.

 There is typically one concrete subtype of `Polyhedron` by library.
-For instance, the CDD library defines `CDDPolyhedron` and the LRS library defines `LRSPolyhedron`.
+For instance, the CDD library defines `CDDLib.Polyhedron` and the LRS library defines `LRSLib.Polyhedron`.
 It must be said that the type `T` is not necessarily how the elements are stored internally by the library but the polyhedron will behave just like it is stored that way.
 For instance, when retreiving an H-(or V-)representation, the representation will be of type `T`.
 Therefore using `Int` for `T` may result in `InexactError`.